leon-dav/FieldsRoadsClassifier/README.md

 We observe an improvement in test accuracy as we improve the input image size, at the expense of inference time.
 This is a common dilemma in real-time applications: finding the good equilibrium between accuracy and inference time.
 In embedded systems, there's also a trade-off to consider regarding model size and computational efficiency.

-Remarkably, even with image sizes of 32x32, promising results are obtained, as seen below:
+Remarkably, even with image sizes of 32x32, promising results are obtained, as seen below qualitatively on the 10 unannotated images:

 ![Qualitative results](images/image_predictions_mobilenetv2_32.png)